usdot-jpo-ode/jpo-asn-pojos/generate-test-data/README.md

 and asn1jvm POJOs expect.
 It is characterized by octet strings with no spaces between the bytes, and compact XML with no line breaks or indentation.

-Usage example to convert an BSM MessageFrame from a file containing UPER-encoded binary to XER and
+Usage example to convert a BSM MessageFrame from a file containing UPER-encoded binary to XER and
 JER:

 ```bash